henriqueleng/shite/README.md

 your problems.
 Read the generated files, to see the tags used and edit it.
 I am working to make a good default style.css.

-*Also don't forget, the script is easy to understand, so just adjust it, and send the changes back if you wanna contribute*

 ### TODO

 - [x] Improve style.css and general style

 - [x] Full navigation bar links on blog files

-- [ ] Remove some variables from the script, making it universal and installable (almost done, there still DESTDIR, MARKDOWN, SRCDIR ...)
+- [x] Remove some variables from the script, making it universal and installable (almost done, there still DESTDIR, MARKDOWN, SRCDIR ...)

-- [ ] Link on navigation bar
+- [x] Link on navigation bar

-- [ ] Make it works with distant folders
+- [x] Make it works with distant folders

-- [ ] Manpage
+- [x] Manpage

 - [ ] Indent code

 ### Contact
-Please send me patches, suggestions and any other things to:
+Please send patches, suggestions and any other things to:
 <henriqueleng@openmailbox.org>